 Many times the Massachusetts Family Courts deal with jurisdiction issues in cases where a spouse living in Massachusetts files for divorce against the other spouse who lives outside of Massachusetts.

-In this is case, the out-of-state spouse will file a motion to dismiss alleging that Massachusetts does not have subject matter jurisdiction over the divorce.
+In this case, the out-of-state spouse will file a motion to dismiss alleging that Massachusetts does not have subject matter jurisdiction over the divorce.

 The jurisdiction question in these cases is determined by the Massachusetts Divorce Domicile Statutes, G.L. c.
 208, sections 4 and 5.

 Rule: a Plaintiff Must Reside in Massachusetts for One Year before Filing for Divorce

 The statutes must be read together to understand what a plaintiff needs to show to gain divorce jurisdiction in the Massachusetts Family Court system.
 The general rule, is that, if the parties never lived together as husband and wife in the Commonwealth, then neither can bring a divorce action here.